open-telemetry/opentelemetry-specification/specification/metrics/api.md

 For callback functions registered after an asynchronous instrument is created, the API is required to support a mechanism for unregistration.
-For example, the object returned from `register_callback` can suport an `unregister()` method directly.
+For example, the object returned from `register_callback` can support an `unregister()` method directly.

 ```python
 # Python